|Peripatus Home Page No spoilers||Updated: 28-Jun-2021|

 So, that’s the first thing: For all its iconic status, Lord of the Rings is no masterpiece.
 Despite the author’s famously detailed planning (Tolkien’s son made an entire career out of publishing his father’s background notes) the book is riddled with plot flaws.
 The Nazgûl, evil undead witchy thingys, and the Dark Lord’s most deadly lieutenants, are foiled right at the outset because the ferry service across the Brandywine River has knocked off for the evening?
 Are you fucking kidding me?
 Later on, at Weathertop, they’re frightened off by somebody waving a burning stick at them?
 Really?
 Give me a break!

 The characters are archetypes, which I think is a euphemistic way of making flat, uninteresting and frankly unbelievable characters sound classy.
 Without exception, the hobbits are infuriatingly cloddish.
 Just to pick off the easiest mark, Sam’s only virtue is loyalty; he’s prone to bewilderingly bovine behavior, such as lighting fires in the middle of enemy territory, and is utterly incapable of any independent action more demanding than planning his next meal.
-He’s like a big dog, only not nearly as bright.
+He’s like a big dog, only not so bright.
 The constant “lay your head in my lap, Master” simpering, apart from sounding decidedly icky – just ew! – is nauseatingly feudal.
 If there are truly any English rustics with that kind of pathetically servile mentality today, they need to be strapped down, made to watch Monty Python’s “Help!
 Help!
 I’m being repressed” sketch, then shot.
 Quite frankly, none of the characters in the book act with much intelligence, with the wonderful exception of Tom Bombadil: Faced with the choice of traipsing off to the ghastly slagheaps of Mordor, or staying home to while away the long winter nights with the delightful Goldberry, Tom knows which side of his bread is buttered.
 It’s arguably the only smart decision anybody makes in the whole damned saga.